nfdi4plants/ARC-specification/ARC specification.md

 - The properties of [Lab Protocol](https://github.com/nfdi4plants/isa-ro-crate-profile/blob/main/profile/isa_ro_crate.md#labprotocol) and [Computational Workflow](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE#nav-description)
  SHOULD be used to describe workflow metadata.

+  - The types MUST be used in the [CWL syntax](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html) and SHOULD be referenced as described above.

   - This is mainly done using [Property Values](https://schema.org/PropertyValue).